Sukhothai

 Sukhothai: Thailand’s Ancient Temple Capital

 Ancient Sukhothai was the first capital of the Thai kingdom, and today it stands as one of Thailand’s most important historical destinations.
-This Northern/Central Thailand city draws history buffs, temple enthusiasts, and travelers seeking authentic cultural experiences away from the beach crowds.
+This lower-northern Thailand city draws history buffs, temple enthusiasts, and travelers seeking authentic cultural experiences away from the beach crowds.
 With 40 temples scattered across the area, including magnificent ruins within Sukhothai Historical Park, you’ll spend your days cycling between ancient stupas and exploring museum collections that tell the story of Thailand’s birth as a nation.
 The relaxed pace here suits travelers who prefer contemplation over chaos, making it perfect for those wanting to understand Thailand’s cultural foundations.

 Top Things to Do